adimitrova/coding_projects/Python/epubify/README.md

 ```

-Nrxt, on your machine go to the epubify directory and inside the `epubidy/systems/vault` folder, create a file called `api_keys.json` and replace the `xxxxxx` with your token and keys as follows:
+Next, on your machine go to the epubify directory and inside the `epubidy/systems/vault` folder, create a file called `api_keys.json` and replace the `xxxxxx` with your token and keys as follows:

 (You could use a different filename as well, but have to specify its name in the epubify config file later.)

 ```json